India to waive certain interest levies on loans in COVID-19 relief | Business

 India to waive certain interest levies on loans in COVID-19 relief

-"We expect the impact to be minimal on profitability of lenders," said ICRA's Anil Gupta.
-An Indian optician from the northern city of Agra had challenged the plan which allowed skipping repayments for six months but levied an additional "interest-on-interest" on delayed payments which borrowers called unfair.
+"We expect the impact to be minimal on the profitability of lenders," said ICRA's Anil Gupta.
+An Indian optician from the northern city of Agra had challenged the plan which allowed skipping repayments for six months but levied an additional "interest-on-interest" on delayed payments.

-"The government bearing this burden would naturally have an impact on several other pressing commitments being faced by the nation, including meeting direct cost associated with pandemic management," the filing added.
+"The government bearing this burden would naturally have an impact on several other pressing commitments being faced by the nation, including meeting direct cost associated with pandemic management, addressing basic needs of the common man," the filing added.
 If the government were to consider a complete waiver of interest payments over a six-month moratorium period, as some had sought, it would cost 6 trillion rupees ($82 billion), the filing said.

 - READ MORE ON: